mirinez/mini-countdown/README.md

-# ✦ Animated mini-countdown – HTML/CSS Learning Project
+# ✦ Mini-countdown – HTML/CSS Learning Project

 ## ✧ About This Project